APPA Gives Back. Supporting the Industry. Leading the Way.

 Teachers with classroom pets, which ranged from guinea pigs to small reptiles, saw significantly greater increases in overall social skills, including every subscale of the social skills measure (communication, cooperation, assertion, responsibility, empathy, engagement, and self-control); social competence; and academic reading competence.

-APPA has long been a supporter of the Pet Industry Joint Advisory Council’s work to represent the experience and expertise of the responsible pet care community to legislative, regulatory, and governing bodies.
-PIJAC monitors over 1,500 pieces of legislation involving pets and pet ownership at the local, state, and national level annually, engaging with lawmakers and regulators to protect and promote the ability of pet businesses to provide products, services and healthy animals to pet owners and caretakers.
+APPA has long been a supporter of the Pet Advocacy Networks's work to connect the experience and expertise of the responsible pet care community to legislative, regulatory, and governing bodies.
+The Pet Advocacy Network monitors over 1,500 pieces of legislation involving pets and pet ownership at the local, state, and national level annually, engaging with lawmakers and regulators to protect and promote the ability of pet businesses to provide products, services and healthy animals to pet owners and caretakers.

 APPA is committed to continuing to support the organizations and individuals working to protect and grow the industry.